-The most compelling reason to drink green smoothies is that it helps increase your intake of fruits and vegetables (which we never seem to get enough of).
-In this day and age with all the soil and mineral depletion we need more than the recommended amounts to keep us in the green.
-Blending also makes the ingredients more digestible and bioavailable since all the “chewing” is basically done for you.
+The most compelling reason to drink green smoothies is that it helps increase your intake of fruits and vegetables which we never seem to get enough of.
+In this day and age with all the soil and mineral depletion we need more than the recommended amounts to keep us in the green zone.
+Blending produce into smoothies also makes the ingredients more bio-available since they are basically pre-digested.

-There are lots of debates and valid arguments on both sides about which is better for you; fresh juices or smoothies.
+There are a lot of debates and valid arguments on both sides about which is better for you; fresh juices or smoothies.
 Each serves their own purpose and I embrace each for different reasons.
-For my daily morning routine it all came down to the fiber which smoothies contain and pressed juices do not.
+For my daily morning routine it came down to the fiber which smoothies contain and pressed juices do not.
 Fiber not only helps you feel satiated, it also slows down the absorption of naturally occurring fruit sugars.
 This helps stabilize your blood sugar level for longer periods of time.
-I basically do both but green smoothies are my morning bright spot for their ease of preparation and making me feel satisfied longer while controlling blood sugar spikes.
+I basically do both but green smoothies are my morning bright spot for their ease of preparation, satiation and health perks.
 I used to believe in the adage “an apple a day keeps the doctor away”.
-Now I believe that “a green smoothie a day keeps the doctor away”.
+Now I believe “a green smoothie a day keeps the doctor away”.

 Making Green Smoothies

-The secret to making a delicious green smoothie is in balancing the main ingredients to that your green smoothie will be satisfying, tasty, and keep you going until your next meal.
-At first you might opt for sweeter green smoothies with more fruit until you get used to them.
-Later you may find yourself adding more greens and even greens you wouldn’t normally like.
-When mixed with enough fruit or other good tasting ingredients, just about any green vegetable can work.
+The “secret” to making a delicious green smoothie is in balancing the main ingredients so that your green smoothie will be satisfying and tasty.
+At first you may opt for sweeter green smoothies with more fruit and less greens until you get used to them.
+Later you may find yourself adding more greens and even greens you wouldn’t normally use.
+When mixed with enough fruit and other good tasting ingredients, just about any green vegetable can become palatable in a smoothie.
+I often add fresh mint leaves or mint essential oil which also helps overcome bitterness and adds great flavor.

-For my personal taste, I mix about equal amounts of fruits and veggies and combine with a third equal amount of either coconut milk or nut milk.
-This keeps it tasty enough and does the job I want it to.
+For my own personal taste, I use equal amounts of fruits and veggies, and one third coconut milk or nut milk.
+Sometimes I add one or two tablespoons avocado.
+Using these amounts makes my smoothie tasty enough for regular.
 And that’s important.
 Let’s face it; if a drink doesn’t taste good you won’t drink it very often no matter how healthy it is.
-If after drinking green smoothies for a while you notice that it’s become less tempting, you may want to adjust the ingredients or change them out.
-Sometimes simply adding a little more fruit or changing the base liquid does the trick.
-Don’t get me wrong the more greens you consume the better.
-But it’s better to keep your green smoothies flowing than to scale back due to not enough sweetness or lack of appeal.
-The extremely healthy ingredients and convenience of having a meal replacement in a glass make it a worthwhile addition.
-Only you know where your tipping scale is.
-Over time your taste buds will change, and before you know it you’ll be your own green smoothie expert and creating numerous recipes.
+If after drinking green smoothies for a while you notice they’re become less tempting, you may need to adjust the amounts of the ingredients or switch them out.
+The extremely healthy ingredients and convenience of having a fast and easy meal replacement in a glass make green smoothies a very worthwhile pursuit.

 Matcha Green Smoothie

-Good matcha powder will have a vibrant green color which indicates freshness and level of nutrients.
+Good matcha powder should have a vibrant green color which indicates freshness and level of nutrients.
 It should also have a very fine powdery texture in order to blend properly.

-If using fresh lime peel, cleanse thoroughly before adding.
+If using fresh lime peel, cleanse the skin thoroughly before using.

 - 1 cup spinach leaves or chopped kale or other dark green leaf of choice